 Academic Clinical Fellowships in General Practice

 Academic training for primary care ACFs at Norwich Medical School is integrated with the East of England Deanery GPST Programmes based at Norwich, and comprises a 4 year training programme resulting in CCT and also academic outputs, typically an MSc or a PhD application.
 The majority of ACFs are locally funded by the Eastern Deanery, and these ACFs have been adopted by the NIHR.
 The ACF will choose to pursue a particular research interest from within Primary Care.
 The academic attachment will comprise project work and regular supervision which will focus on developing the chosen research and education topics to prepare a suitable portfolio for future career aspirations.
-The training is co-ordinated by Dr Robert Fleetcroft who is a GP and clinical lecturer in general practice, and supported by Professor Amanda Howe along with other members of the Primary Care Group.
+The training is co-ordinated by Dr Jamie Dalrymple who is a clinical lecturer in general practice, and supported by Professor Amanda Howe along with other members of the Primary Care Group.

 Travel and Subsistence